 Good luck and happy writing during November!

 It’s great to see the register starting to be populated with your word counts and hours.
-I saw some very impressive tallies for the first few days of November.
-Well done Anita, George, Shankar and Ehsan for producing over 1000 words!
-And well done everyone else for simply sitting down and DOING some writing!
-I […]
+Well done for simply sitting down and DOING some writing!
+I find it motivating to think that there are lots of busy writers out there keeping me company.
+I’d love to hear how you are going with your writing. […]